-There is no special preparation for a CVS.
-On most occasions you do not have to have a full bladder but it can sometimes help if it is not completely empty.
+There is no special preparation for an amniocentesis.
+On most occasions you do not need to have a full bladder but sometimes it can help if it is not completely empty.
 If you are Rhesus negative you will need an injection of anti-D immunoglobulin following the procedure.
-If your Rhesus status and blood group are not known you may need to have a blood test at the time of the CVS.
+If your Rhesus status and blood group are not known you may need to have a blood test at the time of the amniocentesis.